HunterKart/proficiency-faculty-evaluation/docs/architecture.md

     -   `password_hash`: The securely hashed password.
     -   `pin_hash`: A securely hashed 6-digit PIN for multi-factor authentication.
     -   `status`: The account's status (e.g., `active`, `locked`).
+    -   `tokenVersion`: An integer, defaulting to 1, that is incremented upon password change or "log out all sessions" action to invalidate old JWTs.
+    -   `created_at`: Timestamp for when the super admin was created.
 -   **TypeScript Interface**:
     ```typescript
     interface SuperAdmin {
         id: number;
         email: string;
         status: "active" | "locked";
+        tokenVersion: number; // This version number must be included as a claim in the JWT.
         createdAt: Date;
     }
     ```